rombrew/phobia/doc/GettingStarted.md

 	# pm_const_E_kv <value>

 Then you can try a first start.
-Disable HFI and position control loop.
+Make sure that HFI and position control loop are disabled.

 	# pm_m_bitmask_high_frequency_injection 0
 	# pm_m_bitmask_position_control_loop 0

 Set a low current limit.

+	# pm_i_high_maximal 2
-	# pm_i_maximal 2
+	# pm_i_low_maximal 2

+Also set a voltage utilisation in irder to limit a maximal achievable speed.

+	# pm_vsi_u_maximal .2

 Align the rotor.